 C4HCO – Connect for Health Colorado

+SRDA is a certified enrollment center, walk ins are accepted or you can call for an appointment.
 This program allows us to assist all individuals in acquiring health insurance whether it is Medicaid, financial assistance to pay for health insurance through the state based marketplace or transitioning to Medicare.
 Part of the assistance offered is applying for financial assistance, selecting health insurance and educating individuals on how to utilize their health insurance to access health care.
 Our counselors assisted 206 clients through 470 contacts to educate, answer questions, apply for financial assistance and enroll in health insurance through the State Marketplace.
 Connect for Health Colorado® is Colorado's official health insurance marketplace, the only place for individuals, families and small employers can compare plans and apply for financial assistance to help reduce costs.
 Learn more at ConnectforHealthCO.com.

 211 for Southeast Colorado

 2-1-1 is a free information and referral service connecting callers in need, to local agencies that provide resources.
 Southeast Colorado 2-1-1 serves residents of Baca, Bent, Custer, Crowley, Fremont, Huerfano, Kiowa, Las Animas, Otero, Prowers and Pueblo Counties.
 We are fortunate to provide bilingual services, in English and Spanish.
 211 provides our office with an extensive database of resources that enables us to assist all our clients.
 In addition, it reduces calls to inappropriate agencies and organizations, helping them save time and money, while preventing caller frustration and congestion on 9-1-1.
 By dialing 2-1-1 they can also find opportunities to volunteer or make donations.